 Email templates are designs that can be reused when sending emails through scenarios or email campaigns.
-They include whole email structure with availability of personalization of data.
+They include the entire email structure with the availability of data personalization.

-Email templates are used for e.g. Newsletters or automated scenarios such as cart abandonment.
-It allows for simple reusing of the same template in multiple scenarios, and also simple content change for daily marketing purposes.
-It is also possible to send the emails not to customers, but to a specific email address that can inform relevant parties about desired information either about customer behavior (e.g. sending of lead information using on event triggers is scenarios) or scheduled repeated emails with important metrics to management.
-It is also possible to upload an image in email template to get a direct hyperlink to this image, especially useful when there is limited possibility to put it on own web page.
-These images can later on be used in e.g. web layers.
+Email templates are used for newsletters or automated scenarios (e.g. cart abandonment).
+It allows for simple reuse of the same template in multiple scenarios, and also simple content change for daily marketing purposes.
+It is also possible to send emails not to customers, but to a specific email address that can inform relevant parties about desired information either about customer behavior (e.g. sending of lead information using event triggers in scenarios) or scheduled repeated emails to the management with important metrics.
+It is also possible to upload an image in an email template to get a direct hyperlink to this image, which is especially useful when there is a limited possibility to put it on one’s own web page.
+These images can later be used in web layers.

 Creating a template

 Email templates are created in the campaign section.